dmwspace/Esperanto-flashcard-game/README.md

 This is an Esperanto Flash Card App

-The game pulls 10 random English words from a JSON file and present them one at a time while the user types in the appropriate Esperanto cognate for each word.
+The game, located at https://dmwspace.github.io/Esperanto-flashcard-game/ pulls 10 random English words from a JSON file and present them one at a time while the user types in the appropriate Esperanto cognate for each word.
 The score is kept and 8 out of 10 correct is considered a winning condition.

 ### Why I created this